 Shopping at the store gives you the advantage of being able to see and touch an item.
-I enjoy that experience, for sure.
-But shopping online means that you can compare very single grill in existence, and compare/contrast each one to find the best.
-A store may carry on a few grills, and may only have a few brands in stock.
+I enjoy that experience, for sure, but shopping online means that you can compare a variety of grills to find the best.
 Online, you can ensure you get the exact color, brand, style, and functions you are looking for.

 Five Best Propane Camping Grills

 - Coleman Road Trip Propane Portable Grill LXE

 - Weber 54060001 Q2200 Liquid Propane Grill